jacknot/justin.duch.me/_posts/2021-10-23-tech_is_bad.md

 (^3): You are right though.

 Again, technology isn't going to be able to solve anything by itself, and sometimes it just distracts from the things that could actually solve them.
-Our over reliance on using technology to solve societies' woes has given too much power to the people who create it, but mostly - to those who sell it.
+Our over reliance on using technology to solve societal woes has given too much power to the people who create it, and mostly - to those who sell it.
 Because it's the marketers who shape people's perceptions on what is actually possible and how useful it can be.

 It's easy to get someone it buy into a new shiny piece of tech by throwing buzzwords and technical jargon at them.
 It's less easy to actually understand the underlying problems of a complex civilisation and attempt to solve it holistically, where technology may not be needed or is just used to make it more efficient.